lenh0205/dotnetDoc/Csharp.md

 ## 14. What are generics in C#.NET
-* a feature that allows you to create reusable code by parameterizing classes, methods, and other constructs with one or more types.
+* a feature that allows you to create `reusable code` by parameterizing classes, methods, and other constructs with one or more types
 * Generics are commonly used in collections to create flexible and type-safe data structures

 ## 15. "Nullable" type in C#
 * Nullable<T> type allows to assign null values to value types.
 * only be used with value types and structs, not reference types